CCTV - Do It Yourself Tutorial

 - Lens.
 Usually surveillance cameras use wide lenses 2.5mm and up.
 Very popular 3.6mm lens would give you about 70 degrees field of view(FOV) horizontally and 57 degrees vertically.
 6mm lens would give you about 48 degrees FOV horizontally and 37 degrees FOV vertically (for 1/3” CCD sensor).
 More mm means smaller FOV.
 Telephoto lenses are 20mm and up.

 - CCD sensor size (usually ¼” or 1/3”).
 The smaller the size, the smaller FOV.
 Simply 1/3” CCD sensor see more with same lens than ¼” CCD sensor.
+Bigger the sensor, better camera works in low light.

 There are few other values like backlight compensation, auto iris, auto white balance etc. There is many cameras on the market.
 Even if technical specs are same, you can see the difference comparing them side by side.
 We make sure all our cameras are the highest quality.
 We test weekly tens of cameras and usually only few of them qualify to be offered to our customers.